ibm-cloud-docs/codeengine/deploy-job.md

    * From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, click the name of your Project to open the Components page.
    * From the Components page, click the name of the job definition that you want to run your job.
 If you do not have any job definitions defined, [create a job definition](#create-job-def).
 2. From your job definition page, click **Submit Job** to run a job based on the selected job definition configuration.
 3. From the Submit job pane, review and optionally change configuration values such as array spec, CPU, memory, number of job retries, and job timeout. **Array spec** specifies how many instances of the job to run using a list or range of indices.
-For example, to run 10 instances of the job, specify `1 - 10` or `0 - 9`.
+For example, to run 10 instances of the job, specify `1 - 10` or `0 - 9`, or use a comma separated list of indices such as `0 - 8, 10`.
 4. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.
 5. If any of the instances of your job failed to run, click **Rerun job** to run the job again.
 From the Submit job pane, review and optionally change the configuration values, including **Array spec**.
 The Array spec field automatically lists the indices of the failed instances.